 College admissions is a matching system, and often feels like a black box.
 In reality, there are several highly-experienced admissions readers who are ultra-efficient and process tens of thousands of applications by hand each year.
-Students, especially competitive students, attempt to create a game out of the process by bolstering extracurricular activities, editing essays dozens of times, and applying to dozens of schools.
+Nonetheless, students, especially competitive students, attempt to create a game out of the process.
+Those highly invested bolster extracurricular activities, edit essays dozens of times, and apply to dozens of schools.
 Over the years, we have learned a lot about how to structure the process to help students.
+In this article, we’ll cover both our advice and that of the dean of Stanford to answer this question.

 The first question to approaching the process is – can I control it all?
 The answer is no. There are elements like “institutional priorities” or forming a diverse and holistic class that are important to many universities and out of the student’s control.
 There are school elements like competitiveness, demographics, and average test scores that also cannot be controlled by one student or family.